Frazz by Jef Mallett for January 12, 2025

 30. Missing large

-stanmans Premium Member 14 days ago
+stanmans Premium Member about 2 months ago

 Caufield’s a cool kid.